WhatsApp for healthcare? 6 reasons why it’s dangerous

 A lot of factors contribute to the challenges associated with using WhatsApp for healthcare, such as:

-• Its non-compliance with HIPAA regulations
+• WhatsApp is non-compliant with HIPAA regulations

 • Limitations in managing patient conversations